bwu62/stat240-revamp/02-intro-r-rstudio.Rmd

          vii.
 At the end, you may also find some advanced notes, links to related functions, additional references, and example code demos.

          :::{.tip}
          You should at least briefly **scan the help page each time you encounter a new function**.
-There are often several different ways to use a function depending on which/how arguments are set, and this can prevent you needing to "reinvent the wheel" by, for example trying to manually change the output format when there's already a built-in way to output to your desired format.
+There are often several different ways to use a function depending on which/how arguments are set, and this can prevent you needing to "reinvent the wheel" by, for example, trying to manually change the output format when there's already a built-in way to output to your desired format.
          :::
      - **Viewer**: This is where a preview of your Rmd document output will appear when knitting (which we learn very soon).
        - In the top corner, there are buttons letting you clear current or all viewer items, as well a button to open the viewer in a new window in your default web browser, which can also be useful sometimes for checking your work or printing/exporting.